 Elaine Quigley, B.A.
 Hons, F B.I.B.
 (Dip), is one of the world's leading graphology experts, and a fellow of the British Institute of Graphologists.
 If you're worried that your own handwriting might be the mark of evil - or to make any other use of her graphology services - she can be contacted by email at firstname.lastname@example.org.

-If you'd like to reuse or repourpose any of this content, please contact [email protected] or leave a comment below.
+If you'd like to reuse or repurpose any of this content, please contact email@example.com or leave a comment below.